 Most important research topics?

-Within Healthcare, we focus on diagnostic imaging and minimally invasive image guided intervention, patient care, and clinical decision support, and home and personal healthcare.
-In Lifestyle, we are investigating technologies and solutions that stimulate a healthy life, offering optimized personal care, and exploring ways to enhance a fulfilling home and interactive lifestyle.
+Within Professional Healthcare, we focus on diagnostic imaging and minimally invasive image guided intervention, patient care, and clinical decision support.
+In Personal Health, we are investigating technologies and solutions that stimulate a healthy life, offering optimized personal care, and exploring ways to enhance a fulfilling home and interactive lifestyle.

 Partners we work with